 I head the engineering function of the global business systems programme for RX which is both a new technology platform and a set of business capabilities that is being rolled out worldwide.

-I've found RELX and RX to very supportive generally, but there are some initiatives offered specifically for women in technology such as the mentoring programme that runs yearly.
-I've taken part in this as a mentee and found it to be excellent.
-Gender diversity and diversity in general are important to the technology industry and RELX, as I believe that building an organisation that represents our customers allows us to better serve them.
+I've found RELX and RX to very supportive generally.
+Inclusion important to the technology industry and RELX, as I believe that building an organisation that represents our customers allows us to better serve them.

 ‘If you’re thinking of switching to a career in tech my first thought would be to determine if an opportunity exists to incorporate some of the technology skills you have or want to develop into you’re your current role.
 Take any opportunities to build your skills and increase your experience.
 In larger organisations such as RELX you can also look for opportunities and support for you to be able to make such a transition.’